RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 * PROFILE: always "profile:" to distinguish it from other output.
 * TYPE: the command type : kernel, copy, copyslo, or barrier.
 The examples and descriptions in this section are all kernel commands.
 * KERNEL_NAME: the (short) kernel name.
 * DURATION: command duration measured in us.
-This is measured using the GPU timestamps and represents the command execution on the acclerator device.
+This is measured using the GPU timestamps and represents the command execution on the accelerator device.
 * START: command start time in ns. (if HCC_PROFILE_VERBOSE & 0x2)
 * STOP: command stop time in ns. (if HCC_PROFILE_VERBOSE & 0x2)
 * ID: command id in device.queue.cmd format. (if HCC_PROFILE_VERBOSE & 0x4).
-The cmdsequm is a unique mononotically increasing number per-queue, so the triple of device.queue.cmdseqnum uniquely identifies the command during the process execution.
+The cmdsequm is a unique monotonically increasing number per-queue, so the triple of device.queue.cmdseqnum uniquely identifies the command during the process execution.

 Memory Copy Commands
 +++++++++++++++++++++